top of page

 Charles's Law

-An experiment that confirms Charles's Law that states that at constant pressure the volume of a fixed amount of a gas is proportional to the temperature.
+An e-practical that confirms Charles's Law that states that at constant pressure the volume of a fixed amount of a gas is proportional to the temperature.

 The user controls the flow of water into the beaker that cools the water whilst monitoring the position of the oil drop and the temperature.
 The user is free to move anywhere within the laboratory in order to interact with the apparatus.